Henkjan1110/intro-programming-website/data/week1/4-reading-input.md

 </programming-exercise>

 ## Input String as a Part of Output
-To integrate user input with other text as output, we use the concept of `Strings`.
-A `String` is a piece of text for which we can use the `System.out.println` command to print.
-To join two pieces of text (`Strings`), we use the addition (`+`) operator.
+To integrate user input with other text as output, we use the addition (`+`) operator to join two pieces of text (`String`s) together.
 An example of this can be seen in the following program, that takes user input and combines it with another piece of text to print it as final output.

 ```java